holoviz/panel/doc/how_to/display/markdown.md

 # My App
 ```

 Before adding any actual content add a code block with any imports your application needs.
 The code block should have one of two type declarations, either `python` or `{pyodide}`.
 The latter is useful if you also want to use [the Sphinx Pyodide integration](../wasm/sphinx.md).
-In this case we will simply declare a code block that imports Panel and calls the extension with a specific template:
+In this case we will simply declare a `python` code block that imports Panel and calls the extension with a specific template:

 ````markdown
 ```python